Hilary Cronin is a London-based soprano enjoying a freelance career of opera and ensemble singing.

 Hilary took part in a masterclass with Dame Felicity Lott at the 2014 Three Choirs Festival in Worcester, with Dame Emma Kirkby and with Michael Chance at The Royal Greenwich International Early Music Festival, Kathryn Harries, Janis Kelly, and with Susan Bullock as part of the British Youth Opera 2020 Summer Festival.
 Hilary will be training with British Youth Opera on the Serena Fenwick Programme this autumn.

 Hilary is an experienced ensemble singer.
 Last year, she performed Verdi Requiem and Berlioz Benvenuto Cellini with The Monteverdi Choir, and toured with Dunedin Consort and the Chamber Choir of London.
-Hilary has also worked with The Marian Consort, Arcangelo, the Choir of the Age of Enlightenment, Ora Singers, Britten Sinfonia Voices, London Voices, and Philharmonia Voices.
+Hilary has also worked with The Marian Consort, Fieri Consort, Arcangelo, Choir of the Age of Enlightenment, Ora Singers, Britten Sinfonia Voices, London Voices, and Philharmonia Voices.

-Hilary is regular soprano at St Bartholomew-the-Great and at Holy Sepulchre London and is a member of vocal ensembles St Martin’s Voices, Seraphim, and Echo.
+Hilary is regular soprano at St Bartholomew-the-Great and at Holy Sepulchre London and is a member of vocal ensembles St Martin’s Voices, Seraphim, Reverie, and Echo.

 Hilary is in demand as an oratorio soloist.
 Hilary has also appeared as a soloist with Istante Baroque, and with the Will Todd Ensemble.